chr1Sc0/mpnotes/03_Beacons.md

 1. The first one is a GET call that loads the "boomerang" library using the application key, example:
    `https://c.go-mpulse.net/boomerang/NAV6G-DQJ54-PXW9W-EVUQ9-U2V5R`

-2. The second is a GET call (config.js) that also passes the application key on top of a number of parameters like the domain name, boomerange version, application key, session id, mpulse target server, plugins, etc. and it loads the configuration that is specific for this app like page groups, custom metrics, custom timers.
+2. The second is a GET call (config.js) that also passes the application key on top of a number of parameters like the domain name, boomerange version, session id, mpulse target server, plugins, etc. and it loads the configuration that is specific for this app like page groups, custom metrics, custom timers.

 3. The third is a POST call that is actually sending all the beacon data to mPulse.